CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 4. The scripts should check for failures and abort with appropriate feedback.

 5. The scripts should be converted from csh to bash for portability.

+6. These TODOs should be converted to github issues.